Discretization-free Bayesian inverse problems in distribution spaces: Inverse problems in the Bayesian framework

-and similarly for $\Sigma$.
-As in the infinite-dimensional case, a reference to Lebesgue measure is meaningless, and the theory cannot be formulated in terms of densities as in (\ref{Bayes}).
-Denote the prior Gaussian distribution by $\mu_X$, and the noise distribution by $\mu_E$.
-Furthermore, denote the posterior density of $X$ conditional on $B=b$ by $\mu_{X\mid B}^b$.
-The posterior distribution is absolutely continuous with respect to the prior, hence the likelihood density, denoted by $\pi_{X\mid B}(b\mid x) = \pi_{X\mid B}^b(x)$, is defined through the Radon-Nikodym derivative,
+Unlike in the finite dimensional theory, in the infinite-dimensional case, a reference to an underlying Lebesgue measure is meaningless, and therefore Bayes' theorem cannot be formulated in terms of densities as in (\ref{Bayes}).
+To obtain a proper extension of Bayes' theorem, we begin by denoting the prior Gaussian distribution by $\mu_X$ and the posterior density of $X$ conditional on $B=b$ by $\mu_{X\mid B}^b$.
+To state Bayes' theorem, we assume that the posterior distribution is absolutely continuous with respect to the prior, and define the likelihood density of $B$, conditional on $X=x$ and denoted by $\pi_{B\mid X}(b\mid x)$, as the Radon-Nikodym derivative of the posterior density with respect to the prior,

 This formula is the infinite dimensional equivalent of the Bayes' formula (\ref{Bayes}), as it implicitly defines the posterior density in terms of the prior and the likelihood.
-Observe that in the finite-dimensional case, the likelihood density is given explicitly as
+Observe that in the case that $H_1$ is finite-dimensional, $H_1 = \R^m$ the likelihood density is explicitly given as